thtexpert/inav/docs/SystemIdentification.md

 boxId_e enum is extended by BOXSYSID for definition of mode switch.

+After reboot the capture memory is load with a signal that shows a latency of 61msec and a noise freuqncy peak of 37Hz.
+This can be used to verify the scaling of the configurator.

 ## bootlog

 The bootlog shows the setup of the PRBS generator: